lukekarrys/strava-bulk-edit/README.md

 I really wanted bulk editing for my 224 Strava activities so I could make them all public.
 It started as simple script I wrote in the browser console and ended up as this.
 It currently only adds bulk editing, but I'm open to adding more enhancements.
 If you have an idea, please [open an issue](https://github.com/lukekarrys/strava-enhancer/issues/new).

+This is in now way affiliated with Strava, Inc.

 ## Installation